thanapoltan/tidyDataProject/README.md

 data <- cbind(subj, act, data)
 ```

-## Part VI: Reshape the combined data into new independent tidy data set with the average of each variable for each activity and each subject.
+## Part VIII: Reshape the combined data into new independent tidy aggregated data set.

 * We would like our tidy data to aggregate the average of each variable for each activity and each subject.
 * use `melt` command from `reshape2` package to melt the data.
 ID variables are `subject` and `activity.names` as we want to focus on per our objective.
 The measurement variables are the feature data (rest of the dataframe) as we want to aggregate the average per our objective.